 América Móvil offers wireless phone service from the Rio Grande to Tierra del Fuego.
-The company is Latin America's top mobile carrier with more than 225 million subscribers in 18 countries.
-In Mexico the company enjoys a 70% market share with nearly 65 million subscribers to its Telcel brand, which has 260+ retail stores.
-Its second largest market is Brazil, which serves more than 50 million subscribers through Claro.
-América Móvil also provides fixed-line service in Central America and the Caribbean, with more than 5 million lines.
+The company is Latin America's top mobile carrier with more than 285 million subscribers in 25countries.
+In Mexico the company enjoys a 70% market share with nearly 74 million subscribers to its Telcel and Telmex brands, which operate retail stores.
+Its second largest market is Brazil, which serves about 69 million subscribers through Claro.
+América Móvil also provides fixed-line service in Central America and the Caribbean, with more than 6 million lines.
 TracFone Wireless is América Móvil's US presence.
-Majority owner Carlos Slim Helú combined América Móvil with his fixed-line businesses Telmex in 2010 as part of a broader restructuring effort.
+Billionaire Carlos Slim Helú owns most of América Móvil.

 Not surprisingly, mobile is the big money maker for América Móvil, providing more than half of its revenue.
 Mobile voice services account for 27% of the total with 26% coming from mobile data services.
 Fixed voice and data services generate about 24% of revenue.